Park Van Tassel

-Park Albert Van Tassel (b.1853-d.1930) was a pioneering aerial exhibitionist in the United States.
+Park Albert Van Tassel (25 July 1853 – 24 October 1930) was an American pioneering aerial exhibitionist in the United States.
 Van Tassel made the first balloon flights in New Mexico, Utah, and Colorado and helped invent and introduce methods of parachute jumping from balloons.
 His efforts helped introduce ballooning and parachuting internationally and also helped introduce women to these sports.

 New Mexico

 In May, 1882 Van Tassel expressed interest in making a balloon ascension at Albuquerque, New Mexico.
 After a full day of inflation with coal gas from the Albuquerque Gas Works, Van Tassel made the first human flight in New Mexico at 6:15pm on July 4, 1882.
 He launched from an area near Second Street between Railroad (Central) and Gold Avenues.
 Van Tassel rose slowly in his City of Albuquerque balloon to an apex of 11,000 feet despite it being only 2/3 full of lifting gas.
 His safe landing near the fairgrounds near Central Avenue and Rio Grande Blvd. was hailed as a complete success.
 Today, Albuquerque is home to the annual Albuquerque International Balloon Fiesta, the largest gathering of hot air and gas balloons in the world.